Skip to Content

 harvesting spring herbs

-You’ll know your spring herbs are ready to harvest when they’ve developed enough foliage to maintain healthy growth after cutting.
+You’ll know it’s time to harvest your spring herbs when they’ve developed enough foliage to support continued growth after cutting.

 Timing and Methods for Herb Harvesting